 Artist Jaakko Pesonen and philosopher Kai Alhanen will develop an alternative history of humanity in which evolution has shaped the homosexual human as the majority.
 The aim is not to create a utopia, but to question the ideas that we hold self-evident.
-If we had this alternative past what would be art, science and politics be like?
+If we had this alternative past what would art, science and politics be like now?

 During the second year, a number of artists and scientists will be invited to participate in their own field of study in relation to the developed alternate reality and to create a new work that is located in the alternative present.
 These works can be from any cultural, social or scientific area, however they will be located in the same alternative world.